xiongjiechen/Normalizing-Flows-DPFs/README.md

 This repository provides the code to reproduce the disk tracking experimental results in the paper **[Differentiable Particle Filters through Conditional Normalizing Flow](https://arxiv.org/abs/2107.00488)** and the paper **Conditional Measurement Density Estimation in Sequential Monte Carlo Methods via Normalizing Flow**.

+## Experiment setups

+This experiment evaluates the performance of ***[Conditional Normalizing Flow DPF (CNF-DPF)](https://arxiv.org/abs/2107.00488)*** and ***DPF Conditional normalizing flow Measurement model (DPF-CM)*** in a disk tracking experiment where the task is to track a moving red disk moving along the other distractor disks with different colours.
+While tracking the target, the observation images are provided at each time step, from which we expect our filter to infer the position of the red disk.
+The red disk can be occluded by the distractors and may occasionlly run out of the boundary of the images as collisions are not considered in our setting.
+More detailed description can be found in the paper.

 ## Prerequisite

 ### Python Packages